 The additional leverage buffer will ensure that systemically important banks and large building societies that are bound or constrained by the leverage requirement are made more resilient.
-It will also maintain the same relative calibration of risk-weighted
+It will also maintain the same relative calibration of risk-weighted and leverage requirements for SRB institutions as for other firms subject to the leverage ratio.

-1This is driven by private non-financial corporations (PNFC) lending in future downturns being around 1.5% higher than without the SRB.
-2See Brooke, M, Bush, O, Edwards, R, Ellis, J, Francis, B, Harimohan, R, Neiss, K and Siegert, C (2015), Measuring the macroeconomic costs and benefits of higher UK bank capital requirements, Bank of England Financial Stability Paper No. 35, December 2015, available at: www.bankofengland.co.uk/financialstability/Documents/fpc/fspapers/f s_paper35.pdf.
+2 See Brooke, M, Bush, O, Edwards, R, Ellis, J, Francis, B, Harimohan, R, Neiss, K and Siegert, C (2015), Measuring the macroeconomic costs and benefits of higher UK bank capital requirements, Bank of England Financial Stability Paper No. 35, December 2015, available at: www.bankofengland.co.uk/financialstability/Documents/fpc/fspapers/fs_paper35.pdf.